aduros/wasm4/site/docs/tutorials/snake/handling-user-input.md

 # User Input

 With a moving snake, you've done a good part of the game.
 This part lets you give the control into the players hands.
+WASM-4 supports both [gamepad](docs/guides/user-input#gamepad) and [mouse input](docs/guides/user-input#mouse), but for this tutorial we will only use gamepad input.
 If the player presses a certain button, you just have to change the values of the "Direction"-Property of your snake.

 That's it.